francisbarton/boundr/README.md

 ## Contributing

 Suggestions for improvements are welcome, preferably posted as an issue on Codeberg (or GitHub).
-Contributions as pull requests are also welcome. on Codeberg (or GitHub).
 Contributions as pull requests are also welcome.